wingedcatgirl/SpectrumFramework/README.md

 ## Things planned to possibly do
 - Art switch on a per-item basis (UI design [is my passion](https://web.archive.org/web/20141027160015/http://avdol.co.vu/post/91095908541))

-## Warning
+> [!IMPORTANT]
-Toggling or updating Spectrum Framework mid-run will probably crash your game when you continue.
+> Toggling or updating Spectrum Framework mid-run will probably crash your game when you continue.
 Generally speaking, you should start a new run when your mod loadout changes in any way.

 ## Attribution
-- A lot of this code came from [Bunco](https://github.com/Firch/Bunco), which in turn got it from [Six Suits](https://github.com/lshtech/SixSuits).
+- A lot of this code came from [Bunco](https://github.com/jumbocarrot0/Bunco), which in turn got it from [Six Suits](https://github.com/lshtech/SixSuits).
 - Joker and planet art [by CupertinoEffect](https://github.com/wingedcatgirl/SpectrumFramework/issues/1)

 ## Compatibility